Narsuf/Stonks/README.md

 Desktop app (Compose Multiplatform) to check information about stocks.

-For the Back-End I created a Python script using `FastApi` and [yfinance](https://github.com/ranaroussi/yfinance).
-But also [this Ktor service](https://github.com/Narsuf/KtStonks) using `Alpha Vantage`.
-There's one `RepositoryImpl` for each option in the project.
+For the Back-End I use a service I created myself [KtStonks](https://github.com/Narsuf/KtStonks).

 <h2 id="screenshots">Screenshots 📷</h2>